spack/spack-tutorial/tutorial_binary_cache.rst

 .. literalinclude:: outputs/basics/mirror.out
    :language: console

-Building a spack binary cache mirror has some gotchas, but is almost as easy as building a source mirror.
+Building a spack binary cache has some gotchas, but is almost as easy as building a source mirror.
 We'll start by making a new environment for ourselves.
 Since we're intending to publish to a binary cache, we'll need to compile all these packages ourselves.
 This can take some time, so we'll make a new environment with some packages that compile quickly.

 .. literalinclude:: outputs/cache/binary-cache-1.out
    :language: console